simonemargio/CompagniaAerea/README.md

 Dijkstra's algorithm was built in such a way as to perform its role by taking advantage of a heap tree and two arrays identified as arrays of predecessors and arrays of estimates.

 ### Predecessors and estimates
-Defined as an **array of structs** and of length equal to the total number of nodes in the graph, Dijkstra constructs an array of estimates, to which each one assigns an overestimate of the minimum path from the source to the reference node.
+Defined as an **array of structs** and length equal to the total number of nodes in the graph, Dijkstra constructs an array of estimates, to which each one assigns an overestimate of the minimum path from the source to the reference node.

-With estimate for excess we indicate the *INFINITO* value.
+With an estimate for excess we indicate the *INFINITO* value.
 The estimate will then be gradually developed by the algorithm.

 The array of predecessors, on the other hand, for each of the vertices of the graph allows you to reconstruct one of the minimum paths that allow you to reach the specific vertex from the source chosen by the user.

 The use of struct arrays allows greater maintainability by being able to define additional elements to add to the struct to increase the set of information to be fed to the algorithm without having to change the structure of this latter.

 ### Efficiency
-Dijkstra uses the **heap tree** to guarantee constant access to the node information with minimal estimate.
-The use of this structure makes the search for the minimum path more eﬃcient in terms of complexity, on the one hand the extraction of the minimum is *O(1)* and on the other the maintenance of the properties of a heap tree has in the worst case linear cost on the height of the tree itself, *O(h)*.
+Dijkstra uses the **heap tree** to guarantee constant access to the node information with a minimal estimate.
+The use of this structure searches the minimum path more eﬃcient in terms of complexity, on the one hand, the extraction of the minimum is *O(1)* and on the other, the maintenance of the properties of a heap tree has in the worst-case linear cost on the height of the tree itself, *O(h)*.

 All the information on the structure and the partial order to which a heap tree benefits (in this case identiﬁed as a min-heap) can be found in the form of comments in *Heap.c* and *Heap.h*.

 ## Reservations and others
-The set of reservations is made by the user, the set of all the adjacent vertices of a given node and the list of the cities of a route obtained using Dijkstra's algorithm for the calculation of the total cost / time (not minimum) of a flight are managed through the use of queues.
+The set of reservations is made by the user, the set of all the adjacent vertices of a given node and the list of the cities of a route obtained using Dijkstra's algorithm for the calculation of the total cost/time (not minimum) of a flight are managed through the use of queues.

 The choice of a queue reflects on the simple reason that all the information contained in it must essentially be shown and processed one after the other, until the end of the queue itself.